Intimacy Vs. Isolation: What They Mean For Personal Growth

 Identity Vs. Role Confusion: We'll discuss this later, but this is the stage during the teen years where the teenager is trying to find their identity.
 They may experiment with different identities, but they should find themselves, or have a good idea, by the end of their teen years.
 Failure to do so will lead to feeling confused about the role they have in life.

 Intimacy vs. Isolation: We will discuss this stage in a bit.

 What Is Intimacy Vs. Isolation?

 Intimacy vs. isolation peaks at around age 30, which does make sense.
 At that age, we're still relatively young but are old enough to have hopefully found our place in life, and we want to maintain good relationships with people, whether they be friends or lovers.
 It is here where we can either develop our own identities independently of our significant other while maintaining a deep sense of connection between the two.
 When someone does not have a clear sense of identity, they may not be able to distinguish between their identity and the person with whom they are in a relationship.
 Thus, when there is a break-up they may feel at a complete loss and fall into a state of isolation.

 Isolated Because Of Intimacy?

 The Feeling Of Isolation

 You may relate to this conflict between closeness and loneliness.
 Even when you have friends and loved ones, we've all felt some form of isolation at some point.
 We feel like no ones like us that we're all alone, and we crave a desire to meet our social needs.
 The feeling of isolation can make us feel like the world around us is dark, and we may feel anger and angst because of this.

 What Intimacy Is?

 When you think of intimacy, you may imagine a sexual relationship.
-However, intimacy is more than just that.
+However, intimacy is more than just that, what is intimacy, exactly?
 Intimacy is the feeling of closeness you have towards particular people.
 You can be intimate with your friends.
 Ever had a deep conversation or told a close secret to a friend?
 This is a sign of intimacy.
 Honesty is another example of an intimate relationship.
 People need to have others they can be honest with.
 If you're always playing a character in front of everyone, you can never open up, and this can make you feel isolated.